ttres/web-demo-wiki/Home.md

 (1) User authentication (login / logout).

-(2) Logined users can upload photos.
+(2) Authenticated users can upload photos.

 (3) The default page displays the latest N uploaded photos.

 In this tutorial, we will accomplish this goal through the following five levels:

 (0) A basic version with all the components deployed on one single server.
-The web application is developed with PHP, using Apache as the web serer, with MySQL as the database to store user upload information.
+The web application is developed with PHP, using Apache as the web server, with MySQL as the database to store user upload information.

 (1) Based on the basic version we developed in level (0), scale the application to two or more servers.